NetworkManager/NetworkManager/README.md

 Requirements
 ------------

-NetworkManager requires:

-- Linux kernel >= 5.6 for some ethtool options (pause, eee, ring)
+NetworkManager requires Linux kernel >= 5.6.
+Older kernels may work with reduced functionality but are not supported.

 Documentation
 -------------